janosrusiczki/rusiczki.net/_posts/2002-12-30-kiddie-pr0n-anyone.markdown

 categories:
 - General
 ---
-<p>Well <a href="http://www.foreverakid.com/productgallery.html" title="foreverakid.com">this</a> is sick.
+Well <a href="http://www.foreverakid.com/productgallery.html" title="foreverakid.com">this</a> is sick.
 It is really-really sick.
-But this is just my point of view.</p>
+But this is just my point of view.